gabriele-h/almapipo/README.md

 export ALMA_REST_API_KEY=                 # API key as per developmers.exlibrisgroup.com
 export ALMA_REST_API_BASE_URL=            # Base URL for your Alma API calls, ending with 'v1/'
 ```

+## db_create_tables.py

+This script needs to be **run only once** when starting to
+use the package, as it creates all necessary tables in the
+database.

 # `input_read.py`